tuan4886n/GameDoVui/README.md

 - The workflow **logs into Docker Hub**, **builds the Flask API image**, and **pushes it to Docker Hub** (`tuan4886/flask-api:latest`).
   🔗 **Docker Hub Image:** [tuan4886/flask-api:latest](https://hub.docker.com/r/tuan4886/flask-api)

-2️⃣ **Provision AWS EC2:**
+2️⃣ **Deploy Application to AWS EC2:**

-- Terraform applies infrastructure changes, ensuring the backend is deployed properly.
+- After the EC2 is ready, this process will automatically SSH into the EC2 to pull and update the Flask backend via Docker Compose.

 🔥 **For more details, check the `.github/workflows/` directory.**